geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 but in our higher-level abstracted language?

 ##### **Geohot** [[00:24:23](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1463)]
-Instead of writing the kernels in...
+Instead of writing the kernels in..

 ##### **Geohot** [[00:24:26](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1466)]
 Because, finally, if your middleware cannot express the ideas,